Kyota-exe/Tonix/README.md

 Run it in qemu: `make run`

+Make sure you place `doom1.wad` in `root-directory/` if you want to run DOOM.

 ## Contributing
 Contributions are always welcome, but please never use `[&]` as a lambda capture.